-- Phonetically decodable readers are used in class and for home reading practice (Phonics Bug, Big Cat for Letters and Sounds, Songbirds Phonics, ORT Phonics, Oxford Owl E-book Library for Letters and Sounds, including Little Blending Books)
+- Phonetically decodable readers are used in class and for home reading practice (Phonics Bug, Big Cat for Letters and Sounds, Songbirds Phonics, ORT Phonics,)

 - Parents are helped to know how best to support children in learning sounds through our phonics workshops, online videos and home learning packs.